dxda6216/q10_two_temperatures/README.md

 <b>Period_2:</b> <ins>22.6                                  </ins></pre>

 This calculator is for calculating Q<sub>10</sub> values and plotting data only.
 Your data entered to this calculator will not be recorded or saved in any location (please see the code).

+<b><ins>Exporting Dataset and Fitted Curve</ins></b>

+To output the dataset and fitted curve in tab-delimited format, select "<b>Yes</b>" in the "<i>Display_tab_delimited_data</i>" dropdown, and 2-column datasets will be displayed.
+To export the data to Excel, copy the dataset and paste it onto an Excel worksheet (right click →  Paste Options: Paste Special... → Paste as Unicode Text → click "OK").